AlexaCRM/alexacrm.github.io/datapress/Samples/Event Ticketing/configure_solution_and_app.md

 If you prefer to add your own fields, please change the values of `template/event/columns/description` and `template/event/columns/image` accordingly in the Event Ticketing Settings table to match your field names.

 Read more about table settings affecting the site style in the [Modifying the Look and Feel.
-Event Ticketing Settings Table](/configure_solution_and_app/#event-ticketing-settings-table-1)
+Event Portal Settings Table](/configure_solution_and_app/#event-portal-settings-table-1)

 ## Modifying the Look and Feel
 This section provides some basic guidelines on how you can adjust the visual style of your website to match your branding and design preferences